Enraged-Rabbit-Community/ERCF_v2/Documentation/Setup_Calibration.md

 <br>

+## Step 6.
 Attaching the Servo Arm (Finally!)

+> [!NOTE]
-NOTE: this guide assumes you are using a Savox Servo.
+> This guide assumes you are using a Savox Servo.
 If you are using an MG90S or other servo, the angles you need to use will be different!

 Run the command `MMU_SERVO POS=UP` prior to attaching the servo arm.
 When attaching the arm, do not twist the servo output shaft, or you will need to run the command again.
 As you attach the servo arm, you want it to be aligned as close to the body of the servo as possible given the position of the servo output shaft.